JonahdoesIT/vlan-port-security-lab/README.md

 ## 🧠 Overview
 This lab simulates a realistic network security scenario using Cisco Packet Tracer.
-You will:
 - Configure VLANs to segment departments
 - Apply port security to lock ports to specific MAC addresses
 - Trigger and detect violations when unauthorized devices connect